ClementTsang/bottom/README.md

 - For zsh, move `_btm` to one of your `$fpath` directories.
 - For PowerShell, add `. _btm.ps1` to your PowerShell
   [profile](<https://docs.microsoft.com/en-us/previous-versions//bb613488(v=vs.85)>).

+The individual auto-completion files are also included in the stable/nightly releases as `completion.tar.gz`.

 ## Usage